telliott99/Ubuntu/apache basic.md

 #### Directory

-Next, we need to get the file in the right place.
+Next, we need to put the file in the right place.
 The docs say the default is to serve from

 >    should be served from the directory /usr/local/apache2/cgi-bin/